-

 Limitations

 The Ysleta Independent School District Health and Safety Plan was developed based on the most current, evidence-based guidelines available.
-YISD monitors regional data through the City of El Paso’s COVID-19 Dashboard and national data through the CDC’s COVID Data Tracker.
+YISD is no longer monitoring COVID data because CDC ended the COVID Public Health Emergency effective May 11, 2023.

 YISD Health and Safety Guiding Principles